 *This refers to the feeling of being depressed, not clinical depression.

 Encourage your children to keep their letters and to read them again when they start battling the lies thrown their way.
 Remind them that God sees them and that they’re never alone.
-God wants to make Himself known
+God wants to make Himself known to them.

 This article was inspired by @AmandaMarieLeine on Twitter.